ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

 * Tensorflow version 1.x (version 2 will not work)
   * [installation instruction](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md)
-  * Ensure the Protobuf libraries are compiled and the library directories are added to PYTHONPATH
+  * Ensure the Protobuf libraries are compiled and the library directories are added to PYTHONPATH, or set PYTHONPATH in python scripts. i.e.:
+   `sys.path.append("/mnt/home/user/python-tfgpu-1.13/lib/python3.6/site-packages/models/research")'
+   `sys.path.append("/mnt/home/user/python-tfgpu-1.13/lib/python3.6/site-packages/models/research/object_detection/utils")`
+   `sys.path.append("/mnt/home/user/python-tfgpu-1.13/lib/python3.6/site-packages/models/research/slim")`
 ## 2. Seed annotation

 * This is only for training a new model.
 For applying the Faster R-CNN model, this is not necessary.